Microsoft Excel Office Productivity

 Jake Rheude

-Jake Rheude is the Director of Marketing for Red Stag Fulfillment, an ecommerce fulfillment warehouse.
+Jake Rheude has experience as the Director of Marketing for Red Stag Fulfillment, an ecommerce fulfillment warehouse.
 He has years of experience in ecommerce and business development.
+He has skills in Microsoft Excel, Marketing, Entrepreneurship, and Leadership.
 In his free time, Jake enjoys reading about business and sharing his own experience with others.